Borewit/token-types/README.md

 # token-types

-A primitive token library used to read and write from a node `Buffer`.
+A primitive token library used to read and write from a `UInt8Array`.
-Although it is possible to use this module directly, it is primary designed to be used with [strtok3 tokenizer](https://github.com/Borewit/strtok3).
+Although it is possible to use this module directly, it is primarily designed to be used with [strtok3 tokenizer](https://github.com/Borewit/strtok3).

 ## Compatibility